The set splittability problem: The complexity of -splittability

 \section{The complexity of $p$-splittability}

-In this section we establish that the $p$-splittability problem is hard.
-Before proceeding, let us clarify how we regard the $p$-splittability problem formally as a decision problem, which we denote $\psplit$.
-If $\B=\{B_1,\ldots,B_n\}$ is a finite collection of subsets of $\{1,\ldots,m\}$ then the \emph{incidence matrix} of $\B$ is the $n\times m$ matrix $M$ whose $(i,j)$ entry is $1$ whenever $j\in B_i$, and $0$ otherwise.
-An instance of $\psplit$ consists of an incidence matrix $M$ of a collection $\B$.
-The matrix $M$ lies in $\psplit$ if and only if there exists a binary vector $\mathbf y$ such that $(M\mathbf y)_i=\nint{p|B_i|}$.
-Indeed, such a vector $\mathbf y$ is the indicator function of a set $S$ that is a $p$-splitter of $\B$.
+In this section we establish that the $p$-splittability problem is NP-complete.
+Before proceeding, we set up some notation and clarify how we regard the $p$-splittability problem formally as a decision problem, which we denote $\psplit$.